-B. Variable Operations
+2. Variable Operations

-The operational variable in this study is Non-Performed Financing or troubled Financing as a free variable and Financing-Financing with Mudharabah Agreements, Musyarakah, Murabahah, Salam, Istishna, Ijarah, Qard, and Hiwalah as well as policies and strategies for handling financing problems as independent variables.
+Operational variables in this study are Non Performed Financing or problematic Financing as independent variables and Financing with Mudharabah, Musyarakah, Murabahah, Salam, Istishna, Ijarah, Qard and Hiwalah contracts and policies and strategies for handling problem financing as independent variable.
 The variables used in this study consisted of independent variables and dependent variables, with the following explanation: